magento/pwa-studio/packages/pwa-devdocs/src/pwa-buildpack/reference/pwa-dev-server/index.md

 The `devServer` acts as a proxy server for API and media requests to Magento.
 It is configured using environment variables.

-The `MAGENTO_BACKEND_DOMAIN` environment variable configures the proxy server to accept GraphQL, REST, and media requests and passes them to Magento.
+The `MAGENTO_BACKEND_URL` environment variable configures the proxy server to accept GraphQL, REST, and media requests and passes them to Magento.

 The `MAGENTO_BACKEND_PUBLIC_PATH` environment variable allows the proxy server